-When there is Typhoon Signal Number 8 or above or Black Rainstorm is hoisted which delays the opening of the Hong Kong market, OMD-C will be operated as usual for the clients to connect and subscribe.
-Reference Data and Status Data will be transmitted as normal before the market opens and News will be transmitted throughout the day.
-Clients will receive Index Data of non Hong Kong indices, e.g. CSI 300, before trading commences.
-During that time, only heartbeat messages will be transmitted via other channels.
+When there is Typhoon Signal Number 8 or above or Black Rainstorm is hoisted which delays the opening of the Hong Kong market, OMD-C and OMD-Index will be operated as usual for the clients to connect and subscribe.
+Reference Data and Status Data will be transmitted as normal in OMD-C before the market opens and News will be transmitted throughout the day.
+In addition, Clients will receive Index Data of non Hong Kong indices, e.g. CSI 300, before trading commences.
+During that time, only heartbeat messages will be transmitted via all other OMD-C and OMD-Index channels.
 This will continue until the market opens for trading thereupon clients will receive all market data as normal.